mycloudnexus/kraken/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
 - [ ] Refactoring or add test (improvements in base code or adds test coverage to functionality)
+- [ ] CI/CD or documentation update (changes to CI/CD pipeline or documentation)

 ## Checklist